EslamAmin151/Book-App-React-Node/README.md

-BookCase is made with Express, React, Node.js, Sequelize.
+BookAPP is made with Express.js, React, Node.js, Sequelize.

 book app should consists of the following features: